swcarpentry/DEPRECATED-bc/gloss.md

 **test-driven development** (TDD): <a name="test-driven-development"></a>
 The practice of writing unit tests *before* writing the code they test.

+**traceback**: <a name="traceback"></a>
+The text that is printed when a program encounters an error.
+It includes information about what the program had been executing when the error occurred (and in particular, the file name and line number), the name or category of the error, and a more detailed message about the error.

 **tuple**: <a name="tuple"></a>
 An [immutable](#immutable) [sequence](#sequence) of values.